Eddie Rosario Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.
+- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 19th in the league.

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs' 4.16 team ERA ranks 15th across all MLB pitching staffs.

-- The Cubs give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- Cubs pitchers combine to surrender 175 home runs (1.1 per game), the sixth-fewest in the league.

-- His most recent appearance came on Friday against the Colorado Rockies, when the right-hander tossed six scoreless innings while giving up four hits.
+- His last time out was on Saturday against the Colorado Rockies, when the right-hander went three innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.